devuri/raydium/README.md

 > Raydium - Crafting WordPress Excellence, Simplified

 Seamlessly launch a fully-equipped WordPress site with `devuri/raydium`, specifically engineered for the rapid development and deployment of secure, scalable WordPress applications.
 Inspired by the ease of modern development frameworks, it delivers a frictionless setup process infused with industry-leading best practices from the outset.
-Raydium is a WordPress micro-enhancement framework that enables you to swiftly architect robust and elegant web solutions, redefining simplicity and power.

 ## Documentation